milanglacier/nvim/README.md

 # Patches Module

-The [patches](./patches) directory contains several small, commonly used patches designed for various environments.
-These modifications are straightforward and do not need the creation or maintenance of separate branches (in contrast to the `vscode` branch used for `vscode-neovim` configurations).
-For convenience, these patches are housed within this single directory.
+The [patches](./patches) houses a collection of compact, commonly utilized patches designed for various environments.
+These modifications are straightforward and don't require separate branch management (unlike the `vscode` branch used for `vscode-neovim` configurations).
+For organizational simplicity, all patches are consolidated in this single directory.

 # Other Notes